negue/meme-box/README.md

     <td colspan=3>

 - Trigger Actions with WebSockets
-- Receive all Twitch Events to use in other Apps / Overlays
+- Receive all Twitch Events using WebSockets `/ws/twitch_events` to use in other Apps / Overlays
+- Twitch Helix REST bridge `/api/twitchData/helix/*` instead of `https://api.twitch.tv/helix/`
   </td>
   </tr>
 </table>